 - 5. Report your internship

 UWA must report to the government all HDR student engagement with research end-users (REU), including internships.
 REU are defined as an individual, community or organisation external to academia that will directly use or directly benefit from the output, outcome or results of the research.
 Organisations include businesses, government, non-governmental organisations, communities and community organisations.
-Universities and their affiliates or subsidiaries are not classed as research end-users.
+Universities and their affiliates or subsidiaries are not classed as REU.
+You must make sure that you report the details of any internships with an REU in your next Annual Report (APR).